httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

          3. Append next_char to output_string.
    3. Else, if char is DQUOTE, return output_string.
    4. Else, append char to output_string.
-   5. If output_string contains more than 1024 characters, fail parsing.
 6. Otherwise, fail parsing.

 ## Identifiers {#identifier}

-Identifiers are short (up to 256 characters) textual identifiers; their abstract model is identical to their expression in the textual HTTP serialisation.
+Identifiers are short (one to 256 characters) textual identifiers; their abstract model is identical to their expression in the textual HTTP serialisation.

 ~~~ abnf
 identifier = lcalpha 0*255( lcalpha / DIGIT / "_" / "-"/ "*" / "/" )